-- Treat any allegation extremely seriously and act at all times towards the child as though you believe what they are saying. - Tell the young person early on that you may have to share what they are telling them with someone else.
-Be honest about your own position, who you have to tell and why. - Tell the child that they are right to tell you - Reassure them that they are not to blame - Allow the young person to speak without interruptions - Reassure the child that they are not alone and tell them what will happen next. - Write down everything that is said and done.
-Record and date any facts. - Inform the Welfare Manager or Designated Person/lead immediately.
-NB If the designated person is not immediately available but you believe the student is in immediate danger, contact the police directly and inform the Designated Person/lead ASAP. - Follow up with the Welfare Manager/ Designated Person what actions were taken and ensure that the issue was addressed.
+DO DON'T Make any promises you can't keep such as Treat any allegation extremely seriously and act at all times towards the child as promising confidentiality. though you believe what they are saying.
+Interrogate the young person.
+It is not your Tell the young person early on that you may have to share what they are telling job to investigate. them with someone else.
+Be honest about your own position, who you have to tell Cast doubt on what the child has told you, don't interrupt or change the subject. and why.
+Say anything that makes the child feel they Tell the child that they are right to tell you are responsible for the abuse.
+Reassure them that they are not to blame Condemn the alleged abuser.
+Allow the young person to speak without interruptions Do nothing.
+Make sure you tell your Reassure the child that they are not alone and tell them what will happen next.
+Designated Person/police.
+Write down everything that is said and done.
+Record and date any facts.
+Discuss with anyone other than the Designated Person/police.
+Inform the Welfare Manager or Designated Person/lead immediately.
+NB If the designated person is not immediately available but you believe the student is in immediate danger, contact the police directly and inform the Designated Person/lead ASAP.
+Follow up with the Welfare Manager/ Designated Person what actions were taken